My Philosophy and Approach

 When we embark on this endeavor together, we’re collectively doing work that will heal the world.

 In the early 1990s, I started the first draft of my novel, Miranda’s Garden.
 Through the process of developing my main character, Miranda, and her story world, it was as if my subconscious was cracked open so deeply, I was able to access parts of myself I never had before, and old memories of abuse rose to the surface.
 Needless to say, this turned my life upside down, and I experienced what many would call a dark night of the soul.

 The beauty of the whole process was that Miranda and I developed a meaningful relationship.
 We were a team.
 We had an agreement.
 I would tell her story with honesty and integrity and she would show me how to navigate this dark and difficult time in my life.
 After this experience, which led to an inner peace I had never known before, I knew that my calling in life was to help others navigate this rewarding alchemical process…

 …the rough magic of writing.

-I’m also an adjunct professor of writing and pop culture at Portland State University, and I hold degrees in Fiction Writing, English/Film Studies, Women’s Studies, and Digital Arts.
+I’m also a retired adjunct professor of writing, and I hold degrees in Fiction Writing, English/Film Studies, Women’s Studies, and Digital Arts.

 When I’m not snowshoeing the beautiful Oregon backcountry, hiking to a waterfall, or dancing, you’ll find me at home with a book or my most recent Netflix binge, getting comfy with Iris, my feline familiar.